wechaty/puppet-xp/README.md

 ## QUICK START

-> 1.12.0+ is the latest version, only support WeChat v3.6.0.118

-> 1.11.14 is the last version base WeChat 3.3.0.115

-> Note to use the npm package that matches the WeChat version
+> 1.12.0+ is the latest version, only support WeChat v3.6.0.118, 1.11.14 is the last version base WeChat v3.3.0.115.
+Note to use the npm package that matches the WeChat version.

 ```sh
 git clone https://github.com/wechaty/wechaty-puppet-xp.git